 Keep the contract visible

-Subgrid can make a layout feel magical if the parent rows are not named or documented by the CSS itself.
+Subgrid can make a layout feel magical if the parent tracks are not named or documented by the CSS itself.
 Naming the track purpose makes future edits safer.

 .feature-list {